altf4/libmelee/README.md

 `pip3 install --upgrade melee`

-## Dolphin Setup Instructions
+## Setup Instructions

 Linux / OSX / Windows

-1. Install (or build locally) the Ishiiruka version here: https://github.com/altf4/Ishiiruka/tree/gamma There is a PR out for this functionality, so hopefully soon you won't need to do this step.

-2. Make sure there is an empty text file named `portable.txt` adjacent to your `Dolphin.exe` or `dolphin-emu` binary.

-3. Make sure you're running Melee v1.02 NTSC.
-Other versions will not work.
+1. Install and configure Slippi, just like you would for rollback netplay.
+Full instructions here: https://slippi.gg

-4. If you want to play interactively with or against your AI, you'll probably want a GameCube Adapter, available on Amazon here: https://www.amazon.com/Super-Smash-GameCube-Adapter-Wii-U/dp/B00L3LQ1FI
+2. If you want to play interactively with or against your AI, you'll probably want a GameCube Adapter, available on Amazon here: https://www.amazon.com/Super-Smash-GameCube-Adapter-Wii-U/dp/B00L3LQ1FI.
+Or alternatively the HitBox adapter works well too: https://www.hitboxarcade.com/products/gamecube-controller-adapter

-5. Install some custom Slippi Gecko Codes.
+3. Install some custom Slippi Gecko Codes.
 You can find them here: https://github.com/altf4/slippi-ssbm-asm/blob/libmelee/Output/Netplay/GALE01r2.ini Simply replace your existing `GALE01r2.ini` file with this one.
 There is also a PR out for this functionality, so hopefully you won't need to do this step soon either.

-6. Make sure you have all the `Required` and `Recommended` Gecko Codes enabled.
+4. Make sure you have all the `Required` and `Recommended` Gecko Codes enabled.

-7. Run `example.py` (use the -e flag for a local version) `./example.py -e PATH_TO_DIR_HOLDING_DOLPHIN_EXE`
+5. Run `./example.py -e PATH_TO_SLIPPI_FOLDER` (Not the exe itself, the folder)

 ## The API